prisma/prisma1/docs/1.1/04-Reference/01-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 > Note: `run` is currently not supported.
 Follow [the proposal](https://github.com/graphcool/framework/issues/1181) to stay informed.

-Seeds are implicitely executed when deploying a service for the first time (unless explicitely disabled using the `--no-seed` flag).
+Seeds are implicitly executed when deploying a service for the first time (unless explicitly disabled using the `--no-seed` flag).
 Track [this feature request for additional seeding workflows](https://github.com/graphcool/prisma/issues/1536).

 #### Examples